allCode.jl

 payrates

-: Dollars paid per video for 1,000 visits, ranging from $2 to $6.
+: Dollars paid per video for 1,000 visits.
+They range from $2 to $6.
 The fluctuation is consistent with YouTube's payment model, which depends on a video's feature (e.g., content, duration, retention).

 The scenario is modeled by some mock data.
-The details of how data are generated are unimportant, but added below for the sake of completeness.
-What matters is that the mock data creates the following two variables.
+The details of how data are generated are unimportant, but were added below for the sake of completeness.
+Ultimately, what matters is that the mock data creates the variables visits

 using StatsBase, Distributions